Create a child of a VM Object.

 ZX_VMO_CHILD_COPY_ON_WRITE - Create a copy-on-write clone.
-The cloned vmo will behave the same way the parent does, except that any write operation on the clone will bring in a copy of the page at the offset the write occurred.
-The new page in the cloned vmo is now a copy and may diverge from the parent.
+The cloned vmo will behave the same way the parent does, except that any write operation on the child will bring in a copy of the parent's page at the offset the write occurred.
+The new page in the child vmo is now a copy and may diverge from the parent.
 Any reads from ranges outside of the parent vmo's size will contain zeros, and writes will allocate new zero filled pages.
+Writes to the parent will not be reflected in the child.
 A vmo which has pinned regions cannot be cloned.
 See the NOTES section below for details on VMO syscall interactions with clones.
 This flag may not be used for vmos created with

 zx_vmo_create_physical()or descendants of such a vmo.